President, West Coast, Peppercomm Strategic Communications

 A chartered accountant with an MBA from University of Massachusetts, Madhu’s professional experience includes financial services, hardware, software and service companies – Liberty Mutual Financial Services, Pricewaterhouse, Backweb Technologies, Redback Networks with a successful sale to Ericsson, Rackable Systems, including a merger with Silicon Graphics.

-Madhu has been and continues to be a champion of women’s development.
+Madhu serves on the board of directors for Watermark.
+She has been, and continues to be, a champion of women’s development.
 At 7, with 13,000 employees operating in multiple countries, Madhu has helped to drive the NOW program (Network of Women), to harness support for female employees in multiple geographic locations of 7 embracing a variety of cultures and needs.

-In addition to her business interests, Merline serves on the alumni board of directors at Carnegie Mellon University, board of directors for Technovation Challenge (the global technology entrepreneurship program part of Iridescent) and on the board of Watermark.
-She also advises several startups and non-profit organizations in the Bay Area and serves as an advisor and judge to Congresswoman Anna Eshoo (CA-18) in her district for the mobile app challenge for high school students sponsored by the U.S. House of Representatives.
+In addition to her business interests, Merline serves the board of directors for Watermark and is a Watermark Make Your Mark award winner.
+She also serves on the alumni board of Carnegie Mellon University and the board of Technovation Challenge.
+Merline advises several Bay Area startups and nonprofit organizations and serves as an advisor and judge to Congresswoman Anna Eshoo (CA-18) in her district for the mobile app challenge for high school students sponsored by the U.S. House of Representatives.

-Upon graduating Valedictorian, Saintil earned a B.S. in computer science from Florida A&M University, Summa Cum Laude.
+Upon graduating as valedictorian, Merline earned bachelor’s degree in computer science from Florida A&M University, summa cum laude.
 She also attended Stanford University where she completed an executive education program in Management Science and Engineering.
-Merline earned her M.S. from Carnegie Mellon University.
+She earned her master’s degree from Carnegie Mellon University.
 Business Insider recently recognized her as #6 of the 22 Most Powerful Women Engineers in the World and the BayAreaRegistry honored her as “40 under 40” in 2015.
 She has been featured in a variety of publications for her support of both women in technology and of equal access to STEM education for our youth.

 CEO, Cindy Solomon

-Maya holds a Master of Science in Telecommunications from University of Zagreb Croatia and has completed executive training at New York's Columbia University.
+Maya earned her master’s degree in Telecommunications from University of Zagreb Croatia and has completed executive training at New York's Columbia University.
 She earned Swedish Business Week's IT & Telecom Star of the Year Award in 2008 and has been listed among the Top 30 Most Powerful Women in Swedish Industry every year since 2007.
-In 2012, Maya received Watermark's Women Who Have Made Their Mark award.
-In 2013, Silicon Valley Business Journal listed her among the top Women of Influence.
-In 2014, the YWCA named Maya one of its Tribute to Women and Industry Award Honorees.

 Western Regional Director, BDO USA LLP

-BDO is the fifth largest, global, public accounting and professional services firm and provides assurance, tax, financial advisory and consulting services to a wide range of publicly traded and privately held companies.
+Nicole Ward is Western Regional Director of BDO USA, the fifth largest, global public accounting and professional services firm, providing assurance, tax, financial advisory and consulting services to a wide range of publicly traded and privately held companies.

-Nicole’s career in human capital, professional services and began consulting 18 years ago.
-During the course of her business career, she has had leadership roles in marketing, business development, management, strategic planning, training and staffing.
-Most recently she has worked with Tatum LLC, as their Northern California Practice Director, and Accretive Solutions (also known as Horn Murdock Cole) as the Director of Business Development.
+During the course of her business career, Nicole has held leadership roles in marketing, business development, management, strategic planning, training and staffing.
+Most recently, she worked with Tatum LLC, as their Northern California Practice Director, and Accretive Solutions (also known as Horn Murdock Cole) as the Director of Business Development.